Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Check the milled workpiece carefully for irregularities or unevenness.
 Make sure that the rounding is even and clean.
 If you see irregular indentations (planing strokes), the thrust ring may be dirty or the feed speed may have been too high.
 A slightly lower speed may help.

-Smaller irregularities and the transition from the rounding to the surface can be carefully smoothed with 120-180 grit sandpaper.
-Wear a protective mask to protect yourself from wood dust.
+You can carefully smooth out minor imperfections and the transition from the curve to the flat surface using sandpaper with a grit of 120 to 180.
+Be sure to wear a dust mask to protect yourself from wood dust.

 After completing the milling work, you should clean the milling tool and inspect it for any damage.
 If necessary, have the tool sharpened.